victorap93/powerbiembedded/README.md

 ```

-## Get Embedded Token by using MS Username and Password
+### Get Embedded Token by using MS Username and Password:

 ```php
 use \victorap93\PowerBIEmbedded\MSToken;